ArduPilot/ardupilot_wiki/copter/source/docs/airmode.rst

 If an ``RCx_OPTION`` is enabled for switch ARM/DISARM (41) then stabilization at idle throttle is still fully active, which is often referred to as AIRMODE.

 .. note:: AIRMODE has no effect in Traditional Helicopter

+.. note:: It isn't sufficient to just enable arming on an RCn_OPTION switch, you *also* have to actually use it for arming.
+So if you have it on a switch but then use rudder-arming then you won't get "airmode".